 - Expand vocabulary skills through word analysis, dictionary usage and context clues.

-- Summarize and report on readings in small and large group settings.
+- Summarize readings in small and large group settings.

 - Stages of the reading process